 Watch our Pride Panel hosted by Jonas Worth with You Can Play.
 Panelists include Bayne Pettinger (NHL Player Agent, CAA), Alex Valvo (Referee & Former Sabres Intern), Adam Knoerzer (Pittsburgh Tigers Co-Founder & Player) and Jeff McLean (Pride Tape Founder & Owner).

-In partnership with Jason Zucker’s Give16 campaign and UNRL, the Give16 Pride Hat was designed with equality, inclusion and representation in mind.
-This limited edition hat was available in conjunction with the Pride Game in April.
-Keep an eye out in case these exclusive hats drop once again!
+In partnership with Jason Zucker’s Give16 campaign and UNRL, the Give16 Pride Hat line was designed with equality, inclusion and representation in mind.
+This limited edition hat line has been available each season in conjunction with the Pride Game.

 Since the original 8-striped Pride flag was debuted in 1978, there have been several variations, the most well-known and commonly used being the six-striped flag.
 As our LGBTQ+ movement has become more inclusive and aware of itself, various segments have created their own flags to fly alongside the Pride flag.
 The warm-up jerseys for our Pride Game feature the Progress Pride Flag on the shoulder.
 In 2018, the Progress Pride Flag was created by Daniel Quasar to be more inclusive.
 Overlaying the traditional six-striped rainbow flag is a chevron design that has the black and brown stripes from the Philly Pride flag, as well as white, pink, and blue from the Trans Pride flag.